Usage | Admin | WP-CLI | Background Processing at Scale | API | FAQ | Version 3.0

 Actions that are past-due have missed their scheduled date; because of how WP Cron works, it is normal to have some past-due actions.

 If there are several past-due actions more than one day old, there may be something wrong with your site.
-If you need help determining the issue and are a WooCommerce.com customer, please contact us.
+If you are using WooCommerce and need help determining the issue, please contact us on our forum page.